Front Range Fed

 Can you make frozen biscuits in an air fryer?

 Yes, you can cook frozen biscuits in an air fryer.
-The cooking time will be slightly longer, typically around 12 minutes, flipping them halfway through the coming time.
+The cooking time will be slightly longer, typically around 12 minutes, flipping them halfway through the cooking time.

-How do you reheat biscuits in an air fryer?
+How do you reheat/crisp biscuits in an air fryer?

 To reheat, place the biscuits in the air fryer basket and cook at 350 degrees F for about 2-3 minutes or until thoroughly warmed.
 Reheating in the air fryer ensures they'll return to all their crispy glory.